 Gone are the days where you need jumper leads and a second vehicle to restart your car battery.
 Modern portable jump starters are affordable, efficient, safe, and easy to use.

 These handy devices can make all the difference if you experience troubles with your car battery, especially if you are far from home.
 What’s more, they usually incorporate other helpful features such as USB charging for electronics, and a flash light, making them a no brainer to include in a vehicle emergency kit.

-In this article, we’ve analysed five of the most popular jump starters on the market and analysed them against key criteria such as Amp and engine size as well as ease-of-use.
+To help you find the right option for your vehicle, we’ve rounded up six of the most popular jump starters on the market and analysed them against key criteria such as amperage, engine size, features, and ease-of-use.

 The NOCO GB70 is a compact, lightweight jump starter that is ideal for storing in your glove box or boot.
 This is a highly portable model that is able to jump start up to 40 times on a single charge.
 It takes just a few seconds to start a dead battery with this jump starter.

 This user-friendly model makes sure anyone can safely operate it.
 It has reverse polarity protection and features spark-proof technology.
 The GB70 also has a built-in light so you can see what you’re doing if you need to jump start a battery at night.

 In addition to the safety light, this jump starter has a USB port so you can charge USB devices in an emergency.
 You can also use it to power tyre pumps and other 12V devices.
 The indication light on the front of the panel indicates the remaining battery life so you always know how much power is left.
 This is a versatile, user-friendly and compact jump starter suitable for anyone to use.

 This device can jump start 10L petrol engines and 5L gas engines without needing a battery.
 As the RM1000 does not have a battery it does not require recharging.
 Instead, it charges when you need it.